 It could be said that ever youth pastor is a virtual youth pastor because a lot of ministry takes place online between physical meetings.
 Clearly, in these times, youth workers have to become virtual youth pastors and I think that’s a good thing.

-This pandemic has challenged youth workers to not rely on a physical meeting to share the gospel, which I think will be even more critical when they’re allowed to meet in person.
-Youth Workers have needed to expand their idea of how the gospel is shared beyond the meeting.
-Youth Workers can take nothing for granted and you must be ready to share “in season and out” in whatever format is available.
+Youth Workers have needed to expand their idea of how the gospel is shared beyond the meeting and the pandemic challenged youth workers to get creative.
+You can’t take anything for granted and you must be ready to share “in season and out” in whatever format is available.

 I am not recommending we abandon physical meetings, but a virtual youth pastor has no constraints.
 He/She can make videos whenever and kids watch whenever and engage whenever.
 Sixty to ninety minutes is not enough time for kids to share their stories or put into context what the youth worker has shared.

-If the point of youth ministry is to minster to and disciple teens, you go where they are and minister to them in the format where they can best engage with the message of Jesus and the team that presents it.
-I hope many of you have grabbed on to this if you haven’t already.
+If the point of youth ministry is to minster to, and disciple, teens, you go where they are and minister to them in the format where they can best engage with the message of Jesus and the team that presents it.